reactabular/reactabular/packages/virtualized/README.md

 ## Overscan

 In order to avoid flickering while rendering, you can render more than is needed by using the `overScan` prop on `Virtualized.Body`.
-It's set to five by default.
+It's set to `10` by default.

 ## Using Relative Column Widths